Final offensive of the Spanish Civil War

 The final offensive of the Spanish Civil War took place between 26 March and 1 April 1939, towards the end of the Spanish Civil War.
 On 5 March 1939, the Republican Army, led by Colonel Segismundo Casado and the politician Julián Besteiro, rose against the socialist prime minister Juan Negrín, and formed a military junta, the National Defence Council (Consejo Nacional de Defensa or CND) to negotiate a peace deal.
 Negrín fled to France but the communist troops around Madrid rose against the junta, starting a civil war within the civil war.
 Casado defeated them and started peace negotiations with the Nationalists.
-Francisco Franco, however, was prepared to accept only an unconditional surrender.
+Francisco Franco, however, was willing to accept only an unconditional surrender.
 On 26 March, the Nationalists started a general offensive and by 31 March, they controlled all of Spanish territory.
 Hundreds of thousands of Republicans were arrested and interned in concentration camps.

 Background

 Fall of Catalonia

 After the fall of Catalonia in February 1939, the military situation of the Republic was hopeless.
 Despite still having the capital city and approximately 30% of Spanish territory, it had lost 220,000 soldiers, the second most populated city in the country and the industrial resources of Catalonia.
 Furthermore, on 27 February, President Manuel Azaña resigned.
 The United Kingdom and France then recognised the Nationalist government.